zinc-sig/affairs/rfd/0001/README.md

 #### 3.1.2 Create a placeholder RFD

-Create a placeholder PFD by creating a directory corresponding to your RFD in the `rfd` directory, and copying the RFD template.
+Create a placeholder RFD by creating a directory corresponding to your RFD in the `rfd` directory, and copying the RFD template.

 ```
 $ mkdir -p rfd/0042
-$ cp
+$ cp rfd/templates/prototype.md rfd/0042/README.md
 ```

 Fill in the RFD metadata and add your name as an author.
 The status of the RFD should be `ideation` or `prediscussion`, depending on your ability to continue working on the RFD at this point.